 Chiang Mai: The Ultimate City Guide

 I spent five weeks in Northern Thailand, and two weeks exploring Chiang Mai alone.
 I was completely captivated by the experiences, people, and overall atmosphere.
-The active nomadic lifestyles of the people I met were inspiring.
-The city’s supportive community encourages adventure, whether that means diving into bustling markets, exploring stunning waterfalls, or enjoying the city’s relaxed pace.
+The city’s supportive community encourages adventure, whether that means diving into Chiang Mai’s night markets, day trips to waterfalls, or enjoying the city’s relaxed pace.

 Google Pins of my favorite spots in Thailand: https://maps.app.goo.gl/C8ifXCwABjH1zewP7